BoaPi/learning-rust/README.md

 ### Ownership of different types

 * **integers** are simple values of known, fixed size.
-Therefor will put into **stack**
+Therefor will put into **stack** This seems to be the opposite of the `String` behavior, but because all data live in the **stack**, a deep copy or shallow copy is the same.
 * **Strings** - when this type get assigned from one variable to another, the **pointer**, **lenght** and **capacity** gets copied to the new variable.
 The content on the **heap** stays untouched.
   Also the the first variable will be **droped**.
 This operation is called **move**.